4.1. Introduction to Indian Cuisine

 Utilization: Widely used in South as well as North Indian Masala blends.
 Usually tempered and is used in paste form in Bengal.
 Usually used in masala tea.
 It is sweet spice.

 Benefits: Reduction of chlosterol levels.
-Oil has anti-fungal, anti-microbial and anti-nausea property.
+Oil has anti-fungal, anti-microbial and anti-nausea property. - Cloves (Lwang): It is another major ingredient of garam masala.

 Utilization: Uses in masala chai andd also as mouth freshner.
 Also a very important biryani ingredient.
 Used for smoking meats for curries and kebabs.